MJ Melendez Preview, Player Props: Royals vs. Pirates

-On Tuesday, MJ Melendez (on the back of going 1-for-3) and the Kansas City Royals face the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
+On Wednesday, MJ Melendez (.250 on-base percentage in past 10 games, 52 points below season-long percentage) and the Kansas City Royals play the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
 First pitch is at 8:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Pirates.
+In his last game he had a one-hit showing (1-for-4) against the Pirates.

 MJ Melendez Game Info & Props vs. the Pirates